CLTsolutions/rails_for_beginners/docs/models.md

 # Model Generator
-- Creating a db table
+- Used to create a db table
-    - rails generate model User email:string password_digest:string
+    - `rails generate model User email:string password_digest:string`
         - User table, email column, and a password column
         - need to make sure passwords are hashed and kept safe
-    - rails db:migrate
+    - `rails db:migrate`
         - to create db table
 - Generates a db migration file